carla-simulator/carla/Docs/adv_traffic_manager.md

 PBVT stands for __Path Buffer and Vehicle Tracking__.
 This data structure contains the expected path for every vehicle so that it can be easily accessible during the [control loop](#control-loop).

-*   Contains a map of deque objects with an entry per vehicle.
+*   Contains a map of deque objects with one entry per vehicle.
 *   For each vehicle, contains a set of waypoints describing its current location and near-future path.
-*   Contains the [In-Memory Map](#in-memory-map) that will be used by the [Localization Stage](#stage-1-localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.
+*   Contains the [In-Memory Map](#in-memory-map) that will be used by the [Localization Stage](#stage-1-localization-stage) to relate every vehicle to the nearest waypoint and possible overlapping paths.

 ### PID controller